premgopalan/collabtm/README.md

 EXAMPLE
 -------

 Run two versions -- with the correction scalar 'a' inferred and one with 'a' fixed at a 1.
-One of these fits might be better than the other.
+One of these fits might be better than the other. ***Always use LDA-based initialization.***

-~/src/collabtm -dir <path-to>/mendeley -nusers 80278 -ndocs 261248 -nvocab 10000 -k 100
+~/src/collabtm -dir <path-to>/mendeley -nusers 80278 -ndocs 261248 -nvocab 10000 -k 100 -lda-init

-~/src/collabtm -dir <path-to>/mendeley -nusers 80278 -ndocs 261248 -nvocab 10000 -k 100 -fixeda
+~/src/collabtm -dir <path-to>/mendeley -nusers 80278 -ndocs 261248 -nvocab 10000 -k 100 -fixeda -lda-init

 LDA BASED INITIALIZATION